ebolat/emre.me/_posts/2019-08-31-sorting-algorithms.md

 ### Choice of Pivot ###
 Selecting a good **pivot** value is key to *efficiency*.
 There are different strategies to select the pivot, which are;

-1. Picking the first element as pivot
+1. Picking the *first* element as pivot
-2. Picking the last element as pivot
+2. Picking the *last* element as pivot
-3. Picking a random element as pivot
+3. Picking a *random* element as pivot
-4. Picking the median as pivot
+4. Picking the *median* as pivot
-5. Applying "median-of-three" rule (recommended by [Sedgewick](https://en.wikipedia.org/wiki/Robert_Sedgewick_%28computer_scientist%29)) which you look at the *first*, *middle* and *last* elements of the array, and choose the median of those three elements as the pivot.
+5. Applying "*median-of-three*" rule (recommended by [Sedgewick](https://en.wikipedia.org/wiki/Robert_Sedgewick_%28computer_scientist%29)) which you look at the *first*, *middle* and *last* elements of the array, and choose the median of those three elements as the pivot.

 ### Hoare partition scheme ###
 [Hoare partition scheme](https://en.wikipedia.org/wiki/Quicksort#Hoare_partition_scheme) uses *two* indices that start at the ends of the array being partitioned, then move toward each other, until they detect an *inversion*: a pair of elements, one *greater than or equal to* the **pivot**, one *lesser or equal*, that are in the *wrong order relative to each other*.
 The inverted elements are then swapped.
 When the indices meet, the algorithm stops and returns the final index.